 With these quick adjustments, our first day at Disney World turned out to be a success.

 We arrived at the park at opening.
 As the crowds increased, so did our daughter’s anxiety.
 By lunchtime, she was out of steam.

 We caught a bus back to our onsite hotel and grabbed lunch in the food court there.
 We spent the afternoon playing in the pool.
 We took a water taxi to Downtown Disney for dinner and then went back to the Magic Kingdom after dark.

 The temperature was more tolerable and the crowds had thinned.
 We learned the best time to enjoy the rides is when everyone else is watching the parade.

 Yes, she was up way past her bedtime, but she left the park with a big smile and a feeling of success.
 What better souvenir could there be?

 You might also like:

-Editor’s note: This article was originally published in 2018, and updated in July 2022.
+Editor’s note: This article was originally published several years ago and was most recently updated in 2023.